Skip to content

 A Novel Design Approach for Online Game Server Engines

-Is there a game server architecture that is distributed yet as simple as writing single-threaded programs, where data is automatically pushed, and unnecessary APIs are hidden, allowing focus solely on logic?
+Is there a game server architecture that is both distributed and as simple to write as a single-threaded program; where data is automatically pushed, unnecessary APIs are hidden, and you can focus solely on business logic?

-During continuous feature improvements and refactoring, we realized the code workload was still heavy and couldn’t keep up with increasingly fast iteration demands.
+During continuous feature improvements and refactoring, we realized the code workload was still heavy, unable to keep up with increasingly fast iteration demands.
 Many features couldn’t be experimented with and tested immediately.
-To improve, we needed to change languages again and redesign the game server from a conceptual level.
+To improve, we needed to conceptually redesign the game server from the ground up.

-Traditional architectures involve the game server receiving client instructions, processing logic, then manipulating the database, and finally returning updated data to the client.
-This process itself introduces complexity.
-So why not simply hide the database, or rather, integrate it as one?
-The game server itself becomes the database.
+The traditional structure is generally: the game server receives client commands, server logic manipulates the database, and finally returns updated data to the client.
+This process itself introduces complexity, so why not directly hide the database, or rather, merge them into one—the game server is the database.

-This idea is quite natural.
-Online games have always disliked relational databases, opting for simple memory mapping for efficiency and speed, or NoSQL solutions like Redis.
-Furthermore, the best database is always a custom one, as different business needs require different trade-offs.
-So, why not design the server as a specialized database interface serving game clients?
-Of course, the backend would still rely on a real database for persistence, but database operations are completely hidden and handled internally automatically.
+This idea is actually quite natural.
+Online games have never been fond of relational databases: either using simple MemoryMapping for peak performance or NoSQL like Redis.
+There’s a saying, “the best database is always a custom database.”
+So why not design the server as a specialized database interface serving game clients?
+Of course, the backend is still responsible for persistence via a real database, but database operations are completely hidden and handled internally.

-Hereafter, the game server will be referred to as db, and the actual backend database as backend.
+Let’s call the game server db and the real backend database backend.

-dblogic code must be wrapped in a transaction, then automatically committed to thebackend.
-If a transaction conflict occurs, it is automatically retried.
-This way, developers don’t need to consider race conditions during writing, and deployment becomes more flexible.
+• Read/write operations in the db logic code are wrapped in a transaction and automatically committed to the backend.
+If a transaction conflict occurs, it’s automatically retried.
+This way, you don’t need to consider race conditions when writing code, and deployment is more flexible.

 graph TD;